10 Free Robotics Programs for High School Students

 Whether you’re interested in programming autonomous robots, exploring the mechanics of engineering, or envisioning the future of AI, these free programs provide tailored learning experiences that will allow you to explore robotics in depth.
 Each program on this list offers valuable insight, from intensive workshops to mentorship-driven research projects, helping you find the perfect path to explore your interests and build a strong foundation in robotics.

 Here’s a closer look at 10 free robotics programs for high school students, designed to equip you with practical skills, collaborative experience, and insights that will fuel your journey in STEM.
+Note that the following information is based on the most recent program, with dates subject to change but generally similar from year to year.

 2. MITES Summer